Club trip

 Where does the club meet?

 Club HQ is currently the Five Bells at Rattlesden.
-When the society was formd, it adopted the nearest pub to Dagworth - Haughley Railway Tavern - as its HQ.
+When the society was formed, it adopted the nearest pub to Dagworth, Haughley Railway Tavern, as its HQ.
 However, since the pub closed in November 2003, we have had to move elsewhere.
-After briefly flirting with Elmswell Railway Tavern we have settled upon Rattlesden Five Bells as our new HQ.
-Our Quarterly meetings are at the HQ.
-Our monthly meetings during the winter are also at the Five Bells.
-However, they wander around a bit during the summer months.
-To find out where they are, have a look at the calendar.
+After briefly flirting with Elmswell Railway Tavern we have settled upon Rattlesden Five Bells as our HQ.
+Our AGM is at HQ.
+Our monthly meetings are also at the Five Bells.
+To find out when they are, have a look at the calendar.

 Who can join?

 Anyone.
+(The official constitution says that membership is ‘by invitation’, so consider this as an invitation.)
 None of the words in the title implies any sort of restriction on membership.
-Obviously, it does help if you live locally and ride a cycle, otherwise you're going to miss out on a lot of the Society's events.
-A cat joined once; Smudge was the guvnor's cat at Haughley Railway Tavern and was the only society member who could be relied upon to turn up at the monthly meetings.
-He didn't turn up at the AGM, though; I think he had heard that we would have made him Vice-president if he had.
+Obviously, it does help if you live locally and ride a cycle, otherwise you’re going to miss out on a lot of the Society’s events.
+A cat joined once; Smudge was the guvnor’s cat at Haughley Railway Tavern and was the only society member who could be relied upon to turn up at the monthly meetings.
+He didn’t turn up at the AGM, though; I think he had heard that we would have made him Vice-President if he had.

 How do I join?